tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

 `raw_alpha`
 `0.86`

-Our measure is 86% reliable, or only 14% measurement error.
+Our measure is an estimated 86% reliable, or only 14% measurement error.
 This row also tells us that the average correlation among our items is .54.
 Can we do better?

-However, this included quirky.
+However, this included `quirky`.
 We see below the top row is the line, `Reliability if an item is dropped:` which reports that dropping `quirky` would actually improve our reliability to .91.
 This row also tells us that the average correlation among our questions would increase